garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 5 Routing.md

     }
     ```

-1. After getting the point, get the list of route graphics, depending on whether or not we are in 3D mode:
+1. After getting the point (and after the `if (point.hasZ)` block), get the list of route graphics, depending on whether or not we are in 3D mode:

     ```
     var graphics = (threeD ? sceneRouteGraphics : mapRouteGraphics).graphics;
     ```

-1. Create an `if-else` statement that determines whether or not `originPoint` is `undefined`:
+1. After getting the graphics, create an `if-else` statement that determines whether or not `originPoint` is `undefined`:

     ```
     if (!originPoint) {